 Nursing Pillow vs Pregnancy Pillow

-Nursing pillows are usually smaller and firmer than pregnancy pillows as they provide a completely different function.
+A good nursing pillow is usually smaller and firmer than pregnancy pillows as they provide a completely different function.
 They are shorter and narrower meaning that they are easy to transport when you aren't using them at home.
 Also, they are very flexible which makes them easier to mould to both mums and baby for the best comfort!

 Pregnancy pillows ultimately provide a good nights sleep for pregnant women, and ensure they are in the best position whilst sleeping.
 A pregnancy pillow is also a lot bigger as it needs to help support mum to be to give those hips, pelvis and back a well earned rest.